DamnWidget/anaconda.developers.docs/architecture/anaconda_commands.md

         if self.data is None:
 ```
-We use the `data` property to know when we have to fire the command execution into the JsonServer or process it results when they become available reusing the Sublime Text 3 plugin call functionallity itself.
+We use the `data` property to know when we have to fire the command execution into the JsonServer or process it results when they become available reusing the Sublime Text 3 plugin call functionality itself.

 ```python
             try:
                 loc = self.view.rowcol(self.view.sel()[0].begin())
 ```

 We always enclose the code into a `try except` block just to don't fail miserably in case that something goes wrong.
-As I already anoted before, we capture the current location of the cursor in the current buffer and store it in the `loc` variable.
+As I already noted before, we capture the current location of the cursor in the current buffer and store it in the `loc` variable.

 ```python
                 jserver_command = 'whatever'